 You’ll need:

-- Fresh sea bass or red snapper
+- Fresh Fish: My favorites are sea bass or red snapper.

-- Fresh lime juice
+- Fresh lime juice: To cook the fish.

-- freshly squeezed orange juice
+- Freshly squeezed orange juice:

-- Aji-no-moto (umami seasoning) (optional but highly recommended)
+- Aji-no-moto (umami seasoning): Optional but highly recommended.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Cover with plastic wrap and chill in the refrigerator until the fish is white and opaque throughout, about 20 – 25 minutes.
+Place the fish in a medium glass bowl.
+Add salt, pepper, and lime juice over the fish and mix gently to combine.
+Cover with plastic wrap and chill in the refrigerator until the fish is white and opaque throughout, about 20 – 25 minutes.
+Discard 1/2 of the lime juice from the bowl.

 Tips to Make the Best Fish Ceviche